All photographs and text © Copyright by Markus MacGill 2007–2020.

 The rights holder has been identified above; there are no orphan works.

 People in photographs

-When an identifiable person features in a photograph at this website, the photographer, Markus MacGill, has acted with a number of possible considerations – and more often than not the person has simply given their permission to Mark to be photographed and featured.
+When an identifiable person features in a photograph at this website, the photographer, Markus MacGill, has made a number of considerations – and more often than not the person simply gave their permission to Mark to be photographed and featured.

 If you feature in a photograph at this website but would no longer like the photograph to be published here, please use the contact form to reach the photographer directly, so that Mark may promptly consider your request for its withdrawal.

-In other cases still, photographs might have been taken after a written agreement about their licensing, for example because the portrait sitter commissioned the photography and also agreed to it being published as an example of the photographer's, Markus MacGill’s, work.
+In other cases still, photographs might have been taken after a written agreement about their licensing, for example because the portrait sitter commissioned the photography and also agreed to pictures being published as an example of the photographer's work.

 Personal data in photographs

-Mark, when considering his right to artistic expression for example, always nonetheless considers whether any overriding reasonable expectation of privacy could arise for any person becoming, say, the subject of a published photograph of a public place.
-Sometimes this might mean asking for permission to publish, or taking the photograph in such a way as there can be no personal data in it, or other measures to respect any data privacy that may be due.
+When considering his right to artistic expression for example, Mark always nonetheless considers whether any overriding reasonable expectation of privacy could arise for any person becoming, for example, the subject of a published photograph of a public place.
+Sometimes this might mean asking for permission to publish, or taking the photograph in such a way that there can be no personal data in it.

 All information given at this website, in pictures or words, is accurate to the best of Markus MacGill's knowledge.
 The photographer shall be pleased to correct any information in the unlikely event of clarification or correction being needed.